sammdec/masondecair.es/_posts/2012-12-10-hello-world.md

 ---
 layout: post
-title: Come in… take a pew!
+title: Come in... take a pew!
 categories:
   - general
 ---